maurelian/0x-contracts/contracts/0x_audit_midreport.md

 * There is a lack of documentation, with many interactions and components of th system not covered at all in the white paper.
 For example, see Appendix - Description of Token Distribution.
 Furthermore, it may be preferrable for the system to be more codified and deterministic then being dependent on centralized actions such as https://github.com/0xProject/contracts/issues/75 where the timing is essentially arbitrary.

+* The `makerFee` value is a uint, making it impossible to give negative fees, which is sometimes useful for incentivizing liquidity.

 ## 3.1 Critical